AkshaykumarLilani/OnlineBicycleShop/README.md

 #### Tech Stack

 For **Frontend**, we have used JavaScript, HTML and CSS.
 No framework.
-And for **Backend**, we are using json-server to server an array of bicycles data at /bikes.
+And for **Backend**, we are using json-server to serve an array of bicycles data at /bikes.

 #### Features/Highlights

 1. Authentication using Firebase
 2. Using localStorage to store current data
 3. Pagination, Filtering and Sorting
+4. Searching using debouncing.
-4. Responsivenes using media queries and JavaScript
+5. Responsivenes using media queries and JavaScript
-5. Modular Code
+6. Modular Code

 # Contributors